-- Bake sweet potato crust in the oven for 20-25 minutes (you want to take it out before the edges of the sweet potato discs start to curl).
+- Bake the crust: Bake sweet potato crust in the oven for 20-25 minutes (you want to take it out before the edges of the sweet potato discs start to curl).
 Remove from the oven and let it cool for 2-3 minutes when done.
-Lower the oven temperature to 375 degrees when the crust is removed from the oven.

-- Whisk eggs with milk and 1/2 teaspoon each salt and pepper in a medium bowl.
+- Whisk eggs: Whisk eggs together with milk and 1/2 teaspoon each salt and pepper in a medium bowl.
 Set aside until the crust is done.

-- Place in 375 degree oven for 40-45 minutes.
-Casserole is done when the center is cooked through and does not jiggle when the casserole is moved.
+- Bake: Place in 375 degree oven for 35-45 minutes.
+Casserole is done when the center is cooked through, the cheese on top is getting crispy, and the casserole does not jiggle when moved.
 Stores for up to 4 days in an airtight container (leftovers can also be put in the freezer).